 Cape No. 7 will screen at Landmark’s E Street Cinema on October 13 at 7 p.m.

 The Fourth Portrait follows at 9:30 p.m.
 Ten year-old Xiang is alone after his father’s death, with only an elderly school janitor to help him survive by finding and selling used objects.
 Cantankerous as the old man is, he clearly cares for the young boy and tries to guide him through the dangers of life.
 But just as Xiang has settled into his new life, his estranged mother returns to take him away to live with her and his imposing stepfather.

-Xiang befriends other misfits in his new home, and they add a comic touch to a life used authentic rolex is singed by tragedy.
+Xiang befriends other misfits in his new home, affordable home products they add a comic touch to a life that is singed by tragedy.
 Haunting everyone is the mysterious disappearance of Xiang’s older brother many years earlier.
 The Fourth Portrait is an atmospheric film with deliberate pacing and great cinematography, punctuated by light-hearted and side-splitting comedy.
 At times wistful and sad, the story of this spirited young boy is not easily forgotten. – Tad Doyle